faassen/secretweblog_zola/content/posts/succinct.md

    The experiences I've had recently with professors, as well as the open source developers in the Rust succinct space, give me some badly needed new faith in humanity.

+[^asked]: I asked professor Navarro whether mentioning him by name was okay.
+    Now you can all email him.

 [^hashmaps]: I've actually run into surprisingly many programmers who don't use
     them.
 Then during review I find code that loops through the entire array in